The Floured Table

 German Cookies

 Flavorful spiced bar cookies made with brown sugar, cinnamon, cloves and orange zest and packed with chopped pecans.
-Magically both light and slightly meringue-like, and also with good body and nice chew.
+Magically both light and slightly meringue-like, while sturdy with nice chew.
 The bars are blanketed with an orange glaze that resembles patches of snow as it dries.
 Cut into a star pattern (or squares), these are a simple and straightforward spice cookie that keeps very well.

 Servings1 9 x 13 pan of bars